RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Data_Sources.md

-# Likelihood of Exploit Populations
+# Likelihood of Exploitation Populations

 !!! abstract "Overview"

     Our ability to remediate depends on

     1. the priority (risk) of CVEs - the ones we want to remediate based on our security posture
-          1. In the [Understanding Risk](./Understanding_Risk.md) chapter, we saw the ordered Likelihood of Exploit for different populations of CVEs in the Risk Remediation Taxonomy.
+          1. In the [Understanding Risk](./Understanding_Risk.md) chapter, we saw the ordered Likelihood of Exploitation for different populations of CVEs in the Risk Remediation Taxonomy.
     2. the number of CVEs for that priority (risk) - that we have the capacity/resources to fix